gem/oq-engine/doc/adv-manual/developing.rst

 >>> sig.shape
 (1, 1, 705)

-The shape of the arrays in general is (G, M, C) where G is the number of GSIMs, M the number of intensity measure types and C the total size of the contexts.
-Since this is an example with a single site, each context has size 1, therefore C = 705 * 1 = 705.
-In general if there are multiple sites a context C is the total number of affected sites.
-For instance if there are two contexts and the first affect 1 sites and the second 2 sites then C would be 1 + 2 = 3.
+The shape of the arrays in general is (G, M, N) where G is the number of GSIMs, M the number of intensity measure types and N the total size of the contexts.
+Since this is an example with a single site, each context has size 1, therefore N = 705 * 1 = 705.
+In general if there are multiple sites a context M is the total number of affected sites.
+For instance if there are two contexts and the first affect 1 sites and the second 2 sites then N would be 1 + 2 = 3.
 This example correspond to 1 + 1 + ... + 1 = 705.

 From the mean and standard deviation is possible to compute the